N3RDIUM/AstroPi/README.md

 Please follow the instructions in my blog post [here](astropi.n3rdium.dev/setup) to set up your AstroPi.

 ## Usage
 I've made a light application to control your AstroPi.
-It's available on Linux and Windows.
-Sorry, Mac users!
-Support is coming soon.
-You can download the application [here](astropi.n3rdium.dev/download).
+It runs on the Raspberry Pi 5 as a Flask server, and you can access it from any machine.
+The images are auto-downloaded by the website on the client-side, after which they can be deleted from the internal storage.

 ## Contributing
 Contributions are welcome!
 Please read the [contributing guidelines](CONTRIBUTING.md) before contributing.